 The Company derives a significant amount of its revenue from mortgage origination activities.
 Most mortgages originated are funded either by placement with institutional investors or through securitization conduits, in each case with retained servicing.
-In general, originations are allocated from one funding source to another depending on different criteria, including type of mortgage and securitization limits. with an overall consideration related to maintaining diversified funding sources.
+In general, originations are allocated from one funding source to another depending on different criteria, including type of mortgage and securitization limits, with an overall consideration related to maintaining diversified funding sources.
 The Company retains servicing rights on virtually all the mortgages it originates.
 This provides the Company with servicing fees to complement revenue earned through originations.
-For the year ended December 31, 2022, new origination volume decreased to \$29.1 billion from \$33.2 billion, or about 12% compared to 2021.
+For the year ended December 31, 2023, origination volume decreased to \$37.4 billion from \$38.1 billion, or about 2% compared to 2022.